hashicorp/terraform-website/content/source/docs/cloud/sentinel/examples.html.md

 # Example Policies

 This page lists some example Sentinel policies.
-These examples are not exhaustive, but they demonstrate some of the most common use cases of Sentinel with Terraform Enterprise.
+These examples are not exhaustive, but they demonstrate some of the most common use cases of Sentinel with Terraform Cloud.
 For more examples, see the [Governance section of the Terraform Guides repository](https://github.com/hashicorp/terraform-guides/tree/master/governance).

 ~> **Important:** These examples are a demonstration of Sentinel's features.
-They should not be used verbatim in your Terraform Enterprise organization.
+They should not be used verbatim in your Terraform Cloud organization.
 Make sure you fully understand the intent and behavior of a policy before relying on it in production.

 ### Amazon Web Services